Benzodiazepines Confirmation, Urine

 -7-aminoflunitrazepam (metabolite of flunitrazepam)

-The clearance half-life of long-acting benzodiazepines is >24 hours.
+The clearance half-life of long-acting benzodiazepines is more than 24 hours.
 It takes 5 to 7 half-lives to clear 98% of a drug dose.
-Therefore, the presence of a long-acting benzodiazepine greater than the limit of quantification indicates exposure within a 5-day to 20-day interval preceding specimen collection.
+Therefore, the presence of a long-acting benzodiazepine greater than the limit of quantification indicates exposure within a 5 to 20-day interval preceding specimen collection.
 Following a dose of diazepam, the drug and its metabolites appear in the urine within 30 minutes.
 Peak urine output is reached between 1 and 8 hours.
-See Mayo Medical Laboratories Drugs of Abuse Testing Guide at http://www.mayomedicallaboratories.com/articles/drug-book/print-on-demand-select.php for additional information including metabolism, clearance (half-life), and approximate detection times.
+See Mayo Medical Laboratories Drugs of Abuse Testing Guide at http://www.mayomedicallaboratories.com/test-info/drug-book/index.html for additional information including metabolism, clearance (half-life), and approximate detection times.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances